w3c/wg-effectiveness/meetings/meetings_10.md

 Tzviya commented  in the last meeting that having a “Welcome Email” for chairs would be a good idea also.
 I have started a document in our GitHub repo for us to begin drafting these email <https://github.com/w3c/wg-effectiveness/blob/master/chair_emails.md

+## Chair Emails
+What else should we include in the [chair email templates](https://github.com/w3c/wg-effectiveness/blob/master/chair_emails.md)?

 #### Co-Chairs
 How can we take this forward?